openhab/openhab-addons/bundles/org.openhab.binding.bsblan/README.md

-# Fronius Binding
+# BSB-LAN Binding

-This binding uses the [Fronius Solar API V1](http://www.fronius.com/en/photovoltaics/products/all-products/system-monitoring/open-interfaces/fronius-solar-api-json-) to obtain data from a Fronius devices.
+This binding uses the REST API of [BSB-LPB-PPS-LAN](https://github.com/fredlcore/bsb_lan) to obtain data from the device.

 ## Supported Things

-Support Fronius Galvo, Fronius Symo inverters and other Fronius inverters in combination with the Fronius Datamanager 1.0 / 2.0 or Fronius Datalogger.
-You can add multiple inverters that depend on the same datalogger with different device ids. ( Default 1 )
+Currently only retrieving parameters of a connected BSB-LAN device is supported.

 ## Discovery

 There is no discovery implemented.
-You have to create your things manually and specify the IP of the Datalogger and the DeviceId.
+You have to create your things manually and specify the hostname/IP of the BSB-LAN device.

 ## Binding Configuration